nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

-Large Order Tracking System (LOTS) is a Command Line (CLI) program that enables users to keep track of multiple food orders from a pre-set list of food items from different stores.
+Large Order Tracking System (LOTS) is a Command Line (CLI) program that enables users to keep track of multiple food orders from a pre-set list of food items.
 The program helps users to collate the orders and displays a summary of all the orders along with other information such as an individual person’s order and the corresponding cost, total cost of all the orders and more.
 As LOTS is a CLI program, this would greatly benefit any user that excels in typing.